ejaxon/ejaxon.github.io/working/journey.md

 Question: how do I deal with referring to things that are happening.
 Good example right now is the idea of driving everyone to a single channel.

 Question: do I want to do essays or just thoughts?
 Is Medium the right venue?
 Maybe I do the blog on ejaxon.org and publish the essays on medium (that's probably it).

+Need to be careful.
+I'm not here to understand Gandhi, not here to understand constructive programme.
+I'm here to understand the work that's before me.